Antisymmetric Mueller generator as the universal origin of geometric phase in classical polarization and quantum two-level systems: Illustrative examples

 \subsection{Classical example: rotating wave plate on the Poincar\'e sphere}

-Consider a lossless ideal wave plate with retardance $\delta$ and fast axis defined by a unit vector $\mathbf{n}(\alpha)$ on the Poincar\'e sphere, where $\alpha$ denotes a rotation angle of the plate around the propagation direction.
+Consider a (lossless) ideal wave plate with retardance $\delta$ and fast axis defined by a unit vector $\mathbf{n}(\varphi)$ on the Poincar\'e sphere, where $\varphi$ is the azimuth of the fast-axis eigenpolarization in the laboratory frame.
 For definiteness, we take the fast axis to lie initially in the equatorial plane and to rotate around the $S_3$ axis, so that

 The Jones operator of the plate is